-The moon, Jupiter, Saturn late night till dawn
+Moon, Jupiter, Saturn late night to dawn

-Moonrise and moonset calculator worldwide via TimeandDate.com
+Moonrise and moonset calculator worldwide via timeanddate.com

-Rising times of Saturn and Jupiter worldwide via TimeandDate.com
+Rising times of Saturn and Jupiter worldwide via timeanddate.com

 Ringed planet Saturn

-The ringed planet Saturn pales next Jupiter, with Jupiter outshining Saturn by some 16 times.
+The ringed planet Saturn pales next to Jupiter, with Jupiter outshining Saturn by some 16 times.
 Nonetheless, Saturn is easily as bright as a 1st-magnitude star.
 For the rest of this year, look first for blazing Jupiter and then seek out nearby Saturn.